Come to a comfortable seat.

 There'll be some pressure and a sense of stretching through the neck.

-But nothing sharp or uncomfortable.
+But nothing sharp.

 So we're going to relax here.